Satharus/satharus.me/_posts/2023-08-25-reverse_engineering_101.md

 {: style="text-align:center"}
 ![](/assets/images/reverse-engineering-101/re_process.png)

-We can do exactly the opposite of that and then we reverse engineer a program.
+We can do exactly the opposite of that and then we would've reverse engineered a program.
 With only one difference: we don't go back to the original source code.
 We only want to understand how the program is behaving.
 We can't get the original source code from the binary, and luckily, that doesn't matter!
 It doesn't matter what a variable's name is or how a developer decided to write a function.
 As long as we have a behaviour, we can reverse engineer it.

 ### Applications of Reverse Engineering
 Reverse Engineering has many uses.
 Here is some of them!